 - Meets the educational qualifications to teach the course for the study away experience.

-- Has previous travel experience, ideally to those destinations being traveled to.
+- Has previous travel experience, ideally to those destinations being traveled.

 - Can provide financial oversight, student consultation and overall risk management.

-- Understanding of the following policies: Clery, College Sponsored Student Travel, Employee Reimbursement, Purchasing, Sexual Misconduct, Student Code of Conduct, and Travel
+- Understands the following policies: Clery, College Sponsored Student Travel, Employee Reimbursement, Purchasing, Sexual Misconduct, Student Code of Conduct and Travel

 - The course being proposed for the study away experience is either part of a program and/or meets a general education requirement.